 You’d be forgiven for thinking that this is where the broker falls down.
 You must be paying for that extra link in the chain, right?

-Well, contrary to popular belief, brokers often offer cheaper policies than direct insurers.
+Well, contrary to popular belief, brokers can offer cheaper policies than direct insurers.

 How?
-It’s simple: insurers often give different (lower) rates to brokers than their direct customers.
+It’s simple: insurers can give different (lower) rates to brokers than to their direct customers.
 That might seem odd but it’s for a good reason.

 4. Claims